xuleimath/website/docs/tutorial-examples/battleship_rust_tutorial.md

     classDef SecureBox fill:teal
 ```

 Each turn a player fires a shot and the opponent responds, with game logic running inside a ZKVM players are able to verify the accuracy of each response.
-The code implementing this lives in the [risc0 repo](https://github.com/risc0/risc0) under [examples/rust/battleship](https://github.com/risc0/risc0/tree/battleship-tutorial/examples/rust/battleship).
+The code implementing this lives in the [battleship-example repo](https://github.com/risc0/battleship-example).

-- README.md -- overview & build instructions
+- `README.md` -- overview & build instructions
-- BUILD.bazel -- Bazel build rules for the host code.
-- src/lib.rs -- The overall flow of the game turns is here, along with the Cargo functional tests.
-This could be extended a GUI interface etc.
-- src/main.rs -- A placeholder for now.
-- core/BUILD.bazel -- Bazel build rules for the guest code (trusted game logic).
+- `core/tests/integration_test.rs` -- This tutorial will analyze the game flow defined in this integration test.
-- core/src/lib.rs -- The game logic is here, along with functions for checking validity of game boards, and some unit tests for game logic.
+- `core/src/lib.rs` -- The game logic is here, along with 'methods' for checking validity of game boards, and some unit tests for game logic.
-- core/src/bin/init.rs -- The ZKVM guest method for initializing game state.
+- `methods/guest/src/bin/init.rs` -- The ZKVM guest method for initializing game state.
-- core/src/bin/turn.rs -- The ZKVM guest method for processing gameplay messages.
+- `methods/guest/src/bin/turn.rs` -- The ZKVM guest method for processing gameplay messages.

-You can cross-reference the usage of our Rust API with the host-side API implementation in [risc0/zkvm/sdk/rust/host/src/lib.rs](https://github.com/risc0/risc0/blob/main/risc0/zkvm/sdk/rust/host/src/lib.rs).
-Thanks to the single-language approach the types and logic in core/src/lib.rs can be used in both the guest code and host code even though they deploy to different instruction sets and in very different environments.
+The Rust API documentation for the `risc0-zkvm-host` crate is available on `docs.rs` here: https://docs.rs/risc0-zkvm-host/latest/risc0_zkvm_host/.
+Thanks to the single-language approach the types and logic in `core/src/lib.rs` can be used in both the guest code and host code even though they deploy to different instruction sets and in very different environments.

 ### Valid Setup